oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 Congratulations, you've just done a release!

 ## Doing a hotfix
 1. Make a branch off develop and make the fix, and make a PR into develop.

-Branch off the release branch, and cherry-pick the commits desired onto the hotfix branch.
+1. Make a new hotfix branch off the release branch, then cherry-pick the desired commits from develop onto the newly-created hotfix branch.

 1. Deploy the hotfix.